|

 strength.
 It is also important to look at the individual lines for

 changes in price movement.
+The other

 application for DMI is to look at the D+ and D- lines themselves.
 When